goedemiddag/laravel-autodiscovery-lock/README.md

 ## Pipeline examples
 TBD

+## Contributing

+Found a bug or want to add a new feature?
+Great!
+There are also many other ways to make meaningful contributions such as reviewing outstanding pull requests and writing documentation.
+Even opening an issue for a bug you found is appreciated.

+If you would like to contribute code, please see our [contributing guide](CONTRIBUTING.md)

 ## Credits
 - [Bonroyage](https://github.com/bonroyage) - For helping out with the initial implementation.
 - [NiekKeijzer](https://github.com/NiekKeijzer) - For reviewing the code for the initial implementation.